eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

   - `asset:prop:id=123`: A criteria used for filtering the EDC catalog which must only return exactly one EDC asset - this must be ensured by the data provider when registering its data in the EDC.
 Any property form the EDC catalog ("asset:prop:*") can be used here.
 Only one filter criteria is allowed in `subprotocolBody`.
   - `idsEndpoint`: server and port of the EDC control plane used for contract negotiation

-With this approach, the EDC asset structure is independent of the digital twin registry information in the endpoint property.
+With this approach, the EDC asset structure is independent of the Digital Twin Registry information in the endpoint property.
 Therefore, data providers can decide on their own what structure suits them best based on how they use the filter criteria in `subprotocolBody`.

 - Option 1: Digital twins, i.e., their submodels, are registered in the EDC the same way as for release 3.1, i.e., one EDC asset is created for every submodel of a digital twin.
 In the example above, the asset:prop:id would have the value "urn:uuid:75e98d67-e09e-4388-b2f6-ea0a0a642bfe-urn:uuid:34b73238-4dc2-424a-985d-4afa01d7203e" with this option.
 - Option 2: A data provider can also link several submodel endpoints to the same EDC asset.
 This allows to, e.g., create only one EDC asset (per aspect model) for a catalog part (referenced by the asset:prop:id) and link all submodels (of the same aspect model) of serialized parts of the catalog part to the same EDC asset.
 The data provider would (in most cases) still needs to create separate EDC assets per aspect model as different usage policies are used for aspect models most of the time.